Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 La Punta

-La Punta is neighborhood on the far eastern end of Playa Zicaleta.
+La Punta is a neighborhood on the far eastern end of Playa Zicaleta.
 It’s popular with surfers, digital nomads, expats and young travelers.
 Under the bamboo and palm thatched buildings are shops selling beach attire, tropical jewelry and surf boards.
 Coffee shops, taquerias and cocktail bars line the neighborhood’s sand covered streets and dirt roads.
 Posters advertising nightly parties are displayed at hostels and tattoo parlors.

 Beaches